CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

    gx1,Greenland,:math:`320\times 384`,:math:`18\times 10^3` m,5.0hr
    p4,Canada,:math:`900\times 600`,:math:`6.5\times 10^3` m,1.8hr

-As discussed in section :ref:`mech-red` and :cite:`Lipscomb07`, the maximum time step in practice is usually determined by the time scale for large changes in the ice strength (which depends in part on wind strength).
-Using the strength parameterization of :cite:`Rothrock75`, as in
-Equation :eq:`roth-strength0`, limits the time step to :math:`\sim`\ 30
-minutes for the old ridging scheme (`krdg\_partic` = 0), and to :math:`\sim`\ 2 hours for the new scheme (`krdg\_partic` = 1), assuming
-:math:`\Delta x` = 10 km.
+As discussed in :cite:`Lipscomb07`, the maximum time step in practice is usually determined by the time scale for large changes in the ice strength (which depends in part on wind strength).
+Using the strength parameterization of :cite:`Rothrock75`, limits the time step to :math:`\sim`\ 30 minutes for the old ridging scheme (`krdg\_partic` = 0), and to :math:`\sim`\ 2 hours for the new scheme (`krdg\_partic` = 1), assuming :math:`\Delta x` = 10 km.
 Practical limits may be somewhat less,